sanghack81/sanghack81.github.io/index.md

 ## Research Interests

 - **Causal Inference** (how can we identify the effect of an intervention?),  **Causal Decision Making** (how can we utilize causal information in decision making?),  **Causal Discovery** (how can we establish causal relationships from complex data?)
 - (Future) Developing theories and applications for *health* and *social* domains with causality as a first principle by bringing ideas from *economics*.
-Developing machine learning algorithms utilizing causal knowledge.
-Studying
+Developing robust machine learning algorithms utilizing causal knowledge.

 <p style="margin-bottom:1.25cm;"></p>